api3dao/vitepress-docs/docs/guides/airnode/deploy-airnode/deploy-aws/index.md

 Prepare the three configuration files.
-The Airnode deployer image looks for `config.json`, `secrets.env`, and `aws.env` in the project root directory and writes `receipt.json` to the project root directory.
+The Airnode deployer image looks for `config.json`, `secrets.env`, and `aws.env` in the project root directory and writes `receipt.json` to the project root folder.

 ### config.json